juebrauer/code_jb/0004_pybullet/README.md

 A Franka robot arm that picks and places a single object

 `04_franka_robot_pick_red_with_recording.py`:
-The same robot am that picks and places a red object per episode.
+The same robot arm that picks and places a red object per episode.
 Camera views and actions are being recorded.